kristinelu921/tarnsf.github.io/index.md

 #### Future Works:

 - **Scale to Larger Datasets**: We would like to test on larger datasets like CIFAR-10, CelebA, and subsets of ImageNet.
 Theoretically, our model should excel on datasets with large variance in pixel values, like ImageNet, versus MNIST, because of its piecewise nature.
+Given more time, we would like to test on more accurate measures such as FID score.

 - **Permutations**: We would like to test different permutations of the patch order, and see if they yield better results.
 We ran into the issue above of the first and last few patches being particularly noisy, so we would like to see if different sequence permutations (instead of flipping the order each block) yield better results.